TanishBinMasum/pong-i-think/README.md

 Play pong until you get bored and go to smth else

-I hope you like it, u think its pretty cool!
+I hope you like it, i think its pretty cool!